-As a result of better mindfulness, better concentration and focus, you will improve your memory too.
+As a result of better mindfulness, better concentration, and focus, you will improve your memory too.
 Check this article.

-This report presents a study of mindfulness meditation program conducted at the University of Massachusetts Center for Mindfulness.
+This report presents a study of a mindfulness meditation program conducted at the University of Massachusetts Center for Mindfulness.
 Using magnetic resonance (MR) images they found increased grey-matter density in the hippocampus, known to be important for learning and memory, and in structures associated with self-awareness, compassion, and introspection.

 9. Meditation increases your attention span